-This financial statement line item typically consists of three primary components: (1) gains and losses related to the Company's economic hedging activities of single-family commitments, (2) gains and losses related to holding a portfolio of mortgage and loan investments at fair value, and (3) gains and losses on interest rate swaps used to mitigate interest rate risk associated with its CMB activity.
-With the adoption of IFRS 9 in 2018, a significant portion of the Company's interest rate management program qualifies as hedging for accounting purposes.
+This financial statement line item consists of three primary components: (1) gains and losses related to the Company's economic hedging of single-family commitments, (2) gains and losses related to holding a portfolio of mortgage and loan investments at fair value, and (3) gains and losses on interest rate swaps used to mitigate interest rate risk on its CMB activity.
+With the adoption of IFRS 9 in 2018, a significant portion of the Company's interest rate management program qualifies as "hedging" for accounting purposes.
 The Company has elected to document hedging relationships for virtually all of the multi-residential commitments and mortgages it originates for its own securitization programs.
-It has also done the same for the funded single-family mortgages and the swaps used in its ABCP programs.
+It has also done the same for funded single-family mortgages and the swaps used in its ABCP programs.
 This decision has reduced the volatility of gains and losses on financial instruments otherwise recorded in the Company's regular earnings, as gains and losses on hedged items are generally deferred and amortized into income over the term of the related mortgages.
-The Company has not documented a hedging relationship for its interest mitigation program used to economically hedge commitments on single-family mortgages.
+The Company has not documented a hedging relationship for its interest mitigation program for its single-family mortgage commitments.
 The Company believes, given the optional nature of these commitments, it is difficult to establish a valid hedging relationship.
 For financial reporting purposes, this means that there will still be gains and losses on financial instruments, but these should be limited to those on the bonds sold short used to mitigate such risk.
-The Company has recorded mortgage and loan investments at fair value on its balance sheet.
-Accordingly, there are fair value gains or losses associated with these mortgages.
 The following table summarizes these gains and losses by category in the periods indicated: